Tanishjaiswal/AI-Life-Decision-Simulator/README.md

 An AI-powered decision-making chatbot that helps users analyze life choices and receive structured guidance in real time.

-Built using Flask, Groq API, HTML, CSS, and JavaScript.
+Built using Flask, Groq API, HTML, CSS.

 ---